pauldotknopf/sharp-nswag/README.md

 }
 ```

-Auto wire-up the definition to wire up an implementation, using ASP.NET Minimal APIs.
+Auto wire-up the definition to an implementation, using ASP.NET Minimal APIs.

 ```csharp
 public class ProductService : IProductService